HexagonMI-DE-StructureCoE/Mentat-Procedures/analysis_warnings_errors_V2/README.md

 # Mentat-Procedures ANALYSIS_WARNINGS_AND_ERRORS

-This plugin debugs the output file.
+This plugin debugs the output file *.out